Catherin-e/Snake/README.md

 # Snake
-The simple game by Robert Heaton's tutorial
+The simple game based on Robert Heaton's tutorial